microsoft/ELL/docs/tutorials/Repurposing-a-pretrained-image-classifier/index.md

 The **wrap** tool used here is a convenient way to compile the model and prepare for building its Python wrapper.
 To understand how `wrap` works, read the [wrap documentation](https://github.com/Microsoft/ELL/blob/master/tools/wrap/README.md).

 ## Troubleshooting

+* If you got lazy and created fewer than 10 categories of fruit make sure you at least have more than one category.
+The trainer needs that to work.

 * For more information about the `datasetsFromImages` tool read the [datasetsFromImages Readme].(https://github.com/Microsoft/ELL/blob/master/tools/utilities/datasetFromImages/README.md).
 * For more information about using the `retargetTrainer` tool read [retargetTrainer Readme].(https://github.com/Microsoft/ELL/blob/master/tools/trainers/retargetTrainer/README.md)